Bob Hannah: Team Yamaha and motocross dominance

-For the 1978 season, the AMA adopted a new rule that required all professional riders declare their class for the year putting an end to multiple class racing.
+For the 1978 season, the AMA adopted a new rule that required all professional riders declare their class for the year putting an end to multiple outdoor class racing.
 Hannah chose to race in the 250cc class for which he would mostly compete for the remainder of his professional career.
 After underperforming in the first three rounds of the Supercross series, Hannah reeled off six consecutive victories and ran away with the championship.
 He continued to dominate his competition by winning eight consecutive 250cc outdoor Nationals, at that time a record.
 Hannah’s point lead became so insurmountable, he claimed the National title even while sitting out the last two rounds to heal an injured wrist.